 Who Are Covered by the Number Coding Scheme?

 All private motor vehicles are covered by the number coding scheme, except those carrying essential or perishable goods.
 Furthermore, the following vehicles are exempted from the modified UVVRP:

-To know if your vehicle is prohibited from Metro Manila roads due to the MMDA number coding scheme, simply get the last digit of your car’s license plate number, and then check the list below for the specific day in which you’re not allowed to drive from 5:00 p.m. to 8:00 p.m.
+To know if your vehicle is prohibited from Metro Manila roads due to the MMDA number coding scheme, simply get the last digit of your car’s license plate number, and then check the list below for the specific day in which you’re not allowed to drive from 7:00 a.m. to 10:00 a.m. and from 5:00 p.m. to 8:00 p.m.